Dave Fornell, editor of DAIC Magazine

 CMS Will Likely Cancel Mandatory Cardiac Bundled Payments

-The Centers for Medicare and Medicaid Services (CMS) in August announced a proposed rule to cancel the Episode Payment Models (EPMs) for cardiac bundled payments for patients with acute chest pain.
+The Centers for Medicare and Medicaid Services (CMS) in August announced a proposed rule to cancel the Episode Payment Models (EPMs) used in cardiac bundled payments for patients with acute chest pain.
 The proposed rule also may eliminate the cardiac rehabilitation (CR) incentive payment model.
 Acute cardiac care bundled payments for patients with myocardial infarction who undergo percutaneous coronary intervention (PCI) with or without stenting, or coronary bypass graft surgery (CABG), was supposed to go into effect July 1, 2017.
 CMS pushed this back to Jan.
 1, 2018, but is now considering making these payment models voluntary.

 CMS said eliminating these models would give the agency greater flexibility to design and test innovations that will improve quality and care coordination across the in-patient and post-acute care spectrum.
 Moving forward, CMS expects to increase opportunities for providers to participate in voluntary initiatives rather than large mandatory episode payment model efforts.
 The changes in the proposed rule would allow the agency to engage providers in future voluntary efforts, including additional voluntary episode-based payment models.

 Of course there is also a political component.
 CMS has delayed these bundled payment initiatives twice since President Trump appointed Health and Human Services (HHS) Secretary Tom Price, M.D., and CMS Administrator Seema Verma, MPH.
 Both have been critics of mandatory bundled payments.